DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-charts-and-pivot-grids/add-a-chart-set-up-series-manually.md

     Close the wizard at this stage.

 2. Click the chart's [smart tag](../../../../../articles/report-designer/report-designer-for-winforms/use-report-elements/manipulate-report-elements/select-report-elements-and-access-their-settings.md) to bind the chart to data.
-Expand the **Data Source** property's drop-down and click **Add Report Data Source**.
+Expand the **Data Source** property's drop-down and click **Add New Data Source**.

     ![](../../../../../images/eurd-win-add-chart-data-source.png)

 3. The invoked [Data Source Wizard](../../report-designer-tools/data-source-wizard.md) enables you to assign a data source to the chart.
-Bind the chart to a data source as described in the [Bind to Data](../../bind-to-data.md) section.
+Bind the chart to a data source as described in the [Bind to Data](../../bind-to-data.md) topic.

 > [!NOTE]
 > The report's **Data Source** property should be set to **None** because you placed the Chart in the Detail band.
-When a report has its **Data Source** property specified, the Chart is repeated in the preview as many times as there are records in the report's data source.
+When a report has its **Data Source** property specified, the Chart is repeated in Print Preview as many times as there are records in the report's data source.

 ## Add Series to the Chart